 Segal was the recruiting coordinator and hitting coach at Division II school Tarleton State (Texas) during the 2011-12 school year.
 The Texans, who were Lone Star Conference Tournament runners-up, won 17 of their last 22 games to finish 30-21.
 Eight Texans collected all-conference recognition and four notched all-tournament accolades.
 The team also managed a 3.00 GPA.

 Segal worked with infielders, hitters and coached first base at NJCAA member Iowa Western during the 2010-11 school year.
-IWCC was ranked No. 1 in the national preseason poll and finished fourth at the Junior College World Series in Grand Junction, CO.
+IWCC was ranked No. 1 in the national preseason poll and finished third at the Junior College World Series in Grand Junction, CO.
 The Reivers won 27 of their final 31 games en route to a 43-20 overall record and 15-1 conference mark.

 Segal coached three players at Iowa Western who earned All-Northern District honors and seven individuals who notched All-Region XI accolades.
 He worked with one NJCAA Academic All-American and two future professional players.
 The Reivers also picked up NJCAA Academic Team of the Year laurels with a 3.05 GPA.